fiso64/slsk-batchdl/README.md

                                  Useful for sources like SoundCloud where the "artist" could just be an uploader.
-Note that when downloading a YouTube playlist via url, this option is set automatically on a per track basis, so it is best kept off in that case.
+Note that when downloading a YouTube playlist via url, this option is set automatically on a per-track basis, so it is best kept off in that case.
   -d --desperate                 Tries harder to find the desired track by searching for the
                                  artist/album/title only, then filtering. (slower search) --yt-dlp                       Use yt-dlp to download tracks that weren't found on Soulseek. yt-dlp must be available from the command line.
+  --yt-dlp-argument <str>        The command line arguments when running yt-dlp.
+Default:
+                                 "{id}" -f bestaudio/best -cix -o "{savepath}.%(ext)s"
+                                 Available vars are: {id}, {savedir}, {savepath} (w/o ext).
+                                 Note that with -x, yt-dlp will download webms in case ffmpeg is unavailable.

-  --config <path>                Manually specify config file location --search-timeout <ms>          Max search time in ms (default: 5000) --max-stale-time <ms>          Max download time without progress in ms (default: 50000) --concurrent-downloads <num>   Max concurrent downloads (default: 2)
+  -c --config <path>             Set config file location --search-timeout <ms>          Max search time in ms (default: 5000) --max-stale-time <ms>          Max download time without progress in ms (default: 50000) --concurrent-downloads <num>   Max concurrent downloads (default: 2)